ckeditor/ckeditor5/docs/getting-started/integrations-cdn/angular.md

 ### Localization

 CKEditor 5 supports multiple UI languages, and so does the official Angular component.
-To translate the editor, pass the languages you need into the `languages` array inside the configuration of the `useCKEditorCloud` hook.
+To translate the editor, pass the languages you need into the `translations` array inside the configuration of the `useCKEditorCloud` hook.

 ```ts
 import { Component } from '@angular/core';